11 Street/12 Street S.E. route improvements (9 Ave to 26 Ave S.E.)

 The changes will improve connectivity, access and mobility for people who travel through Ramsay to connect to the Inglewood community.
 It will also help to complete the gap in our sidewalk network on 11 Street/12 Street S.E. between 9 Avenue to 26 Avenue S.E In addition, it will provide new walking connections to the local businesses along the corridor.

 Construction is scheduled to begin this summer.
 It is anticipated to take approximately four to six weeks to complete.
 At this time, we continue to work with citizens and our employees to help limit the spread of COVID-19.
-The delivery of essential services including City construction projects is continuing as long as it remains safe to do so.
+The delivery of essential services including City construction projects are continuing as long as it remains safe to do so.
 You can expect to see this summer construction equipment and large trucks moving in and out of the area.
 Detours will be well signed and in place when construction begins.

 During construction, there will be no impact to access businesses along 11 Street and 12 Street S.E. between 9 Avenue and 26 Avenue S.E.

 During construction, transit routes will maintained.
-For more information, visit calgarytransit.com.
+For more information, visit calgarytransit.com

 As asphalt sidewalk is being installed as a temporary solution to improve the connectivity, access and mobility for people who walk on 11 Street/ 12 Street S.E.
 Once property development and other City projects are completed in this area, new permanent options to improve the walking connections on the corridor will be reviewed.